 "You found Bombs!
 You can equip it to C, C or C!
 If something looks suspicious, bomb it!"

-Never Live It Down: The various rereleases.
-So far there have been four.
-Two for the GameCube that were actually free promotional disks.
-One for the Virtual Console on the Wii.
-And finally, the remake for Nintendo 3DS, which came 5 years later after the Virtual Console version and 13 years after the original game.
-However, some persons make it look like Nintendo rereleases the game almost every year for easy cash grab.
+The various re-releases.
+So far there have been five.
+Two for the Nintendo GameCube that were actually free promotional disksnote One was given out as a bonus to those who pre-ordered The Legend of Zelda: The Wind Waker and also included Master Quest, and the other was part of a ZeldaCompilation Re-release bundled with new Gamecubes. that weren't available outside of said promotions.
+One for the Virtual Console on the Wii, which was its first generally available release since the N64 original.
+The remake for Nintendo 3DS, which came 5 years after the Virtual Console version and 13 years after the original game.
+And the Wii UVirtual Console rerelease 4 years later.
+However, some people make it look like Nintendo rereleases the game almost every year for an easy cash grab.

 The Shadow Temple is the most disturbing dungeon in the game, filled with Wallmasters and Dead Hands, and complete with a ride on the River Styx.
 The boss's name is Bongo Bongo.
 Although the atmosphere is so creepy you might not care anyway.